TheDecentralizedVeteran/thedecentralizedveteran.github.io/pages/index.md

 ---

 # THE DECENTRALIZED VETERAN

-# Welcome to the Matrix!
+# Unlock the Potential of Decentralized Innovation!

+## Mission

 Hello!
 I'm The Decentralized Veteran, a Marine Corps Veteran dedicated to promoting decentralized technologies to enhance privacy, security, and freedom of expression—values I cherish as an American and defender of freedom.